CrescentKohana/TohsakaBot/README.md

 3. Use these SQL commands to create user and database for the bot.
 Remember to change USERNAMEs and PASSWORD.
     ```
     CREATE USER 'USERNAME'@'localhost' IDENTIFIED BY 'PASSWORD';
-    CREATE DATABASE IF NOT EXISTS testrin CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+    CREATE DATABASE IF NOT EXISTS tohsaka CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
-    GRANT ALL PRIVILEGES on tohsaka.* to 'rin'@'localhost';
+    GRANT ALL PRIVILEGES on tohsaka.* to 'USERNAME'@'localhost';
     FLUSH privileges;
     ```
 4. Switch to the root folder of the bot and run the following command `mysql -u USERNAME -p tohsaka < cfg/structure.sql` to populate the database with tables.